 4. Take something away from them

-This might be something like losing a romantic partner, who’s announced that they’re taking a new job across the country, or maybe your character finds out they’ve lost out on a contest or scholarship that they were already planning their life around.
-Like other types of cliffhangers, this moment marks a turning point where your characters are going to have to take action.
+This might be something like losing a romantic partner who’s announced that they’re taking a new job across the country, or maybe your character finds out they’ve lost out on a contest or scholarship that they were already planning their life around.
+Like other types of cliffhangers, this moment raises unanswered questions and marks a turning point where your characters are going to have to take action.

 5. Set a time limit